bonsai-rx/docs/articles/editor.md

 > [!Warning]
 > When you change the structure of an included workflow and save it over the original file, all references to that workflow extension will be automatically reloaded and updated.
 This ensures that all references to the same extension remain consistent throughout.

+## Explorer

+The `Explorer` panel allows you to navigate through complex workflows using a hierarchical tree view, similar to a file browser.
+Each level in the tree corresponds to a nested workflow, such as a [`GroupWorkflow`](xref:Bonsai.Expressions.GroupWorkflowBuilder), [higher-order operator](xref:higher-order), or `IncludeWorkflow`.
+Selecting a level will update the `Workflow` panel view to display the corresponding nested workflow.
+To expand or collapse the tree view at any level, click on the `+` or `-` icon to the left of the node label, or double-click the label itself.
+Icons adjacent to each label indicate the status of the corresponding workflow:

+- ✏️ Editable workflow
+- 🔒 Locked workflow (`IncludeWorkflow`)
+- ⛔ Workflow contains errors

 ## Properties